flouciel/flouciel.github.io/src/pages/about.md

 __An Outsourcing Company.__

 - Performed security assessments for a global biopharma company, implementing SAST and SCA integrated into SDLC.
-- Performed Dynamic Application Security Testing (DAST) scans for 150+ internal web apps of a US-based client quarterly, identifying 200 vulnerabilities on average, including on-demand scanning.
-Created tickets and provided prioritized recommendations to resolve all high and medium severity issues with developer team.
+- Performed Dynamic Application Security Testing (DAST) scans for 150+ internal web apps of a US-based client quarterly, identifying an average of 200 vulnerabilities, including on-demand scanning.
+Created tickets and provided prioritized recommendations to resolve all high and medium severity issues with the developer team.
-- Joined as part of an R&D team, conducted PoC and training of security products including HCL AppSec variants, Rapid7 Appspider ...
+- Joined as part of an R&D team, conducted PoCs and training for security products including HCL AppSec variants, Rapid7 Appspider, and others.

 `Nearly 3 years` | `Cyber Security Consultant`

 __A Consulting Company__

 - Delivered penetration testing (web/mobile) services for clients across industries including banking, hospitality, oil and energy, aviation, outsourcing.
-- Conducted a Threat-Led penetration test for a client utilizing an internal CTI tool and OSINT that helped for initial access of the project.
+- Conducted a threat-led penetration test for a client using an internal CTI tool and OSINT that helped with initial access for the project.
 - Performed risk assessments by conducting client interviews and reviewing findings using the Cyber Security Assessment Program (CPA) across 10 ITSM domains.
 Generated reports documenting findings, risk scores, and prioritized remediation recommendations mapped to ISO27001 and NIST frameworks.

 ### Academic Background